Wednesday Apr 28, 2021

 Originally teased at the beginning of 2017, both Nike and Scott produced an exclusive sneaker only meant for friends and family.
 Even though the Trunner LX sneaker never made it to the public, it did introduce the possibilities the duo had.
 So when the first official silhouette released in December of 2017, the market went crazy.
 Nike and Travis Scott released the Air Force 1 Low ‘AF100’ in honor of the sneaker’s 35th anniversary.
 Sold in limited quantities, the shoe had a complete sell-through and created a frenzy for the next sneakers.
 The next introductions would include the Air Jordan 4 ‘Cactus Jack’ in a bright blue colorway and the Air Jordan 1 OG ‘Cactus Jack.’
 The Air Jordan 1 easily became the most sought-after design as it highlighted a mocha colorway, dark attributes, and a flipped swoosh.
 Many were surprised to see that Nike allowed the rendered logo but it made the sneaker even more desirable as it played with the classic design.
 Knowing its popularity, later that same year Nike and Travis released the ‘Cactus Jack’ mocha colorway on an Air Jordan 1 Low and received the same amount of energy as the high top version.
 Most recently he introduced a ‘Cactus Jack’ rendition of the classic Air Jordan 6 Retro which includes nubuck upper in the color olive and stash pockets upon the ankle.
 For 2021, the duo continues the relationship and shines a light on the Air Jordan 6 Retro once more in a new colorway known as ‘Khaki Jack.’

 Honoring the 30th anniversary of the Air Jordan 6, Travis Scott and Jordan Brand have teamed up to showcase the latest model and colorway.
 The sneaker is met with a genuine suede upper in the hue ‘British Khaki’ while accents of sail and crimson contrast the neutral complexion.
 Attributes including a translucent tongue and heel tab are seen within the design as well as printed Cactus Jack branding upon the outsole.
 Classic details include Nike’s signature Air insole and transparent window along with the lace lock toggle which champions Jumpman and Cactus Jack motifs.
 To complete its design, Scott’s famed stash pockets are highlighted within the ankle collar offering a tactical element to the sneaker.
 Made with a zip and button closure, the pockets can be utilized or simply seen as a fashion statement.
-The sought-after sneaker releases in limited quantities and is available online at sneaker boutiques.
+The sought-after new Air Jordan release is in in limited quantities and is available online at sneaker boutiques.
 Many sneaker enthusiasts will be anxiously awaiting the shoe’s arrival hoping to win a raffle and champion the exclusive collaboration.

 Grab a more detailed look at the Air Jordan 6 Retro x Travis Scott ‘Khaki Jack’ above.
 The silhouette will be released in adult men, pre-school, and toddler sizing.
 Ready to secure your pair?
 Follow the instructions below to enter the draw and to shop all of our other current releases.